tejuscs/ADBD-Labs/adb-prov-exacc/adb-prov-exacc.md

 ## Acknowledgements

 *All Done!
-You have successfully setup your Autonomous Database on Exadata Cloud @ Customer environment.
+You have successfully setup your Autonomous AI Database on Exadata Cloud @ Customer environment.
 It is now ready to deploy Autonomous VM Clusters*

 - **Author** - Simon Law & Kris Bhanushali
 - **Last Updated By/Date** - Kris Bhanushali, July 2020